badabingbreda/toolbox-customizer/readme.txt

 == Changelog ==

+= 1.3.0 =

+Added Twig-function 'toolbox_gtm()' for easier access to theme mods in Twig templates.
+This is a helper function that parses the get_theme_mod( $mod , (optional) $default ) function.
+Added Theme Mod String connector.
+Connect theme mods by entering their mod name, fallback return value and optional appended string.

 = 1.2.0 =

 * Wrapped CSS compiling in try-catch to prevent error 500's from occuring.
 Compiler errors will be printed to the CSS